cedricbonhomme/Stegano/docs/index.rst

 .. toctree::
    :maxdepth: 2

-Stéganô is a Python Steganography module.
+Stéganô is a Python steganography_ module.
 Steganography is the art and science of writing hidden messages in such a way that no one, apart from the sender and intended recipient, suspects the existence of the message, a form of security through obscurity.
 Consequently, functions provided by Stéganô only hide message,